Amputation Claims

 However, for minors, the three-year period begins on their 18th birthday, allowing them to claim until age 21.
 For individuals with reduced mental capacity, there may be no time limit at all.

-What Evidence Is Needed For An Amputation Claim?
+What Evidence Is Needed for Amputation Claims?

 Can I Make An Amputation Claim On A No Win, No Fee Basis?